Ear infection - acute

 - A hole (perforation) in the eardrum

-A hearing test may be recommended if the person has a history of ear infections.
+The provider might recommend a hearing test if the person has a history of ear infections.

-Some ear infections will safely clear up on their own without antibiotics.
-Often, treating the pain and allowing the body time to heal itself is all that is needed:
+Some ear infections clear on their own without antibiotics.
+Treating the pain and allowing the body time to heal itself is often all that is needed:

 - Apply a warm cloth or warm water bottle to the affected ear.

-- Use over-the-counter pain relief drops for ears, or ask the doctor about prescription ear drops to relieve pain.
+- Use over-the-counter pain relief drops for ears.
+Or, ask the provider about prescription eardrops to relieve pain.

 - More severe pain or other symptoms